 Schools are free to spend the Pupil Premium as they see fit.
 However they will be accountable for how they have used the additional funding to support pupils from low income families.

 The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for FSM in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.

-Our 2016/17 Sport and PE Funding information can be found here.
+Our plans for spending our Sport and PE Funding for 2018-19 can be found here.

 By clicking here you can see the impact of our Sports and PE funding during the 2017-18 academic year.

 National Curriculum = 32%

 Level Three = 0%

 % of pupil who can swim competently, confidently and proficiently over a distance of at least 25 metres: 77%

 % of pupils who can use recognised survival skills, can pace themselves in floating and swimming challenges related to speed, distance and personal survival and can answer questions on health and safety near water: 32%